Gregory So

-Gregory So Kam-leung (蘇錦樑 (苏锦梁)) is the former Secretary for Commerce and Economic Development of Hong Kong.
+Gregory So Kam-leung (蘇錦樑 (苏锦梁); 12 October 1958 – 13 December 2025) was a Hong Kong politician and solicitor who served as Secretary for Commerce and Economic Development from 2011 to 2017.

-Education
+Early life and education

-So holds a Bachelor of Arts degree in Economics from Carleton University and a double degree of Master of business administration and Bachelor of Laws from the University of Ottawa.
+So was born on 12 October 1958.
+He held a Bachelor of Arts degree in Economics from Carleton University and a double degree of Master of business administration and Bachelor of Laws from the University of Ottawa.

-Early years

-So moved to Canada at age 16, returning to Hong Kong in the 1980s.
+He moved to Canada at age 16, returning to Hong Kong in the 1980s.
 He got married and raised his family in Canada.
 So left Canada in the late 1990s, after working as a lawyer in Ontario, and returned to work in Hong Kong.
-As a senior government official, So no longer has Canadian citizenship.
+As a senior government official, so no longer had Canadian citizenship.

 Career

 Professional career

-So is the senior partner of a solicitor's firm, member of the Hospital Authority, the Council of the Lingnan University, and the Commission on Strategic Development.
+So was the senior partner of a solicitor's firm, member of the Hospital Authority, the Council of the Lingnan University, and the Commission on Strategic Development.

 Political career

-So was the vice chairman of the Democratic Alliance for the Betterment and Progress of Hong Kong when he was appointed as Under Secretary.
-He resigned as the party's vice chairman then, but still maintain his membership.
+So was the vice chairman of the Democratic Alliance for the Betterment and Progress of Hong Kong when he was appointed Under Secretary.
+He resigned as the party's vice chairman then, but still maintained his membership.

 Between 2000 and 2003, So served on the Wong Tai Sin District Council and the Tsz Wan Shan Area Committee.